fma2/pcp-intro-web-development-2016/assignments/homework-week1.md

 ####Practice:

-- **Project 1**: If you didn't finish in class, make sure you add additional content to your landing page.
+- **Project 1**: If you didn't finish in class, make sure you finish adding additional content to your landing page.

 > Scenario: Your top choice for college loves that you can code and wants to see some of your work.
 >